davidesantangelo/searq.org/README.md

 ./meilisearch
 ```

 You have the option to install Meilisearch locally or deploy it over a cloud service.
-Learn more about the other installation options in our [installation guide](https://docs.meilisearch.com/learn/getting_started/installation.html#local-installation)
+Learn more about the other installation options on [installation guide](https://docs.meilisearch.com/learn/getting_started/installation.html#local-installation)

 #